 Loans for wrongful imprisonment lawsuits are easy to obtain as long as a certificate of innocence and the summons and complaint are available.
 These documents help you qualify for the cash advance with impressively low rates.

-Getting a pending lawsuit loan from a lender that cares.
+Get a lawsuit loan from from your pending claim from a funding provider that cares.

 Baker Street Funding helps you level the playing field against these large insurance companies to provide you with financial resources to pay your bills and help you avoid taking a smaller settlement than you deserve out of desperation.

 At Baker Street Funding, we pride ourselves on providing victims with financial solutions to not only give them the cash they need but tailor our advances to make sure that it is their best financial decision at the time.
-We strive to educate you on the process to make sure that you are familiar with the risks and repayment of the advance.
+We strive to educate everyone by providing valuable information to make sure that victims are familiar with the risks and repayment of the advance.

-Plaintiffs who find themselves in financial distress during litigations have overwhelmingly chosen us because of the high level of service, low rate offers, and quick funds.
-We encourage you to compare our financing against our competitors and work with whoever makes you feel most comfortable.
+Plaintiffs who find themselves in financial distress during litigations have overwhelmingly chosen us because of the high level of service, low-rate offers, and quick funds.
+We encourage you to compare our lawsuit financing services against our competitors and work with whomever makes you feel most comfortable.

 Ultimately, lawsuit cash advances are 100% risk-free.